Introduction

 Ostertagia infections cause significant biochemical and pathological changes in the abomasum:

-Destruction of parietal cells leads to a rise in abomasal pH (up to 7.0), impairing digestion.
+The destruction of parietal cells leads to a rise in abomasal pH (up to 7.0), impairing digestion.

 Leakage of pepsinogen into circulation results in elevated plasma pepsinogen levels.